 For the filling

-- 80 gr apricot jam
+- 3 tbsp of apricot jam (50g)

-- digestive biscuits or breadcrumbs
+- crumbled digestive biscuits or breadcrumbs

 - 1 tsp ground cinnamon

-- 1 egg
+- 1 egg beaten

-- Pile the apple filling on the breadcrumbs, then roll up the strudel with the help of the towel.
+- Then roll up the strudel with the help of the towel.

 How long can you store the strudel?

-Keep it in an airtight container for no more than 2-or 3 days: it will be still crunchy.
+Keep it in an airtight container for no more than 2-or 3 days: it will still be crunchy.